Hollywood power women start 2018 with a major plan to end sexual harassment

-Hollywood is getting a jumpstart on what should be its biggest New Year’s resolution: coming up with solutions to combat the rampant workplace sexual harassment that has inundated the news cycle since October.
+Hollywood is getting a jump-start on what should be its biggest New Year’s resolution: coming up with solutions to combat the rampant workplace sexual harassment that has inundated the news cycle since October.

 Some 300 actresses and female executives, agents, writers, directors, and producers have teamed up for an ambitious initiative called Time’s Up, reports The New York Times.
 The aptly named initiative will focus on combating power imbalances not just in Hollywood, but also in the blue-collar sector.